A practical guide to Freshdesk roles and permissions

 Freshdesk roles and permissions are crucial because they enhance security by limiting access to sensitive data, improve team efficiency by decluttering agent interfaces, and enable organized scaling as your support operations specialize.
 They prevent accidental changes and ensure agents only see what's relevant to their job.

-Default Freshdesk roles and permissions are pre-set configurations (like Agent or Administrator) provided out-of-the-box, offering basic functionality.
-Custom roles allow you to create tailored sets of permissions for specific team functions, providing much finer control over what agents can do, but these are only available on higher-tier plans.
+Default Freshdesk roles and permissions are pre-set configurations (like Agent or Administrator) provided out-of-the-box, offering essential functionality.
+Custom roles allow you to create tailored sets of permissions for specific team functions, providing much finer control over what agents can do to match your specific business needs.

-No, custom Freshdesk roles and permissions are a premium feature.
-They are only accessible to teams subscribed to Freshdesk's Pro and Enterprise plans.
-Users on Free or Growth plans are restricted to the four default roles.
+Custom Freshdesk roles and permissions are a specialized feature designed for growing teams.
+They are accessible to teams subscribed to Freshdesk's Pro and Enterprise plans.
+Users on Free or Growth plans are equipped with the four comprehensive default roles.

 Traditional Freshdesk roles and permissions are designed for human agents, controlling what they can see and click within the UI.
-For AI automation, you need a different layer of control, as these roles can't dictate dynamic workflow logic or content-based actions for an AI agent.
+For AI automation, you can supplement these roles with intelligent workflow logic to dictate content-based actions for an AI agent.

 You can control access across several key areas, including Tickets (creating, editing, deleting), Solutions (knowledge base articles), Analytics (reports and dashboards), and Administration (backend settings and agent profiles).
 This granular control allows you to tailor access precisely.